This list of the escort pilots recognized and inducted by the International Marathon Swimming Hall of Fame is below and is updated annually.

 He successfully pioneered new starting places for English Channel swims that are now used consistently by other pilots, helping swimmers to achieve faster times.
 He piloted 64 swims including the crossing of Joe Smith, the second oldest person, and Michael Read’s 33rd crossing.

 Dave piloted the first six-way English Channel relay that took 61 hours and 27 minutes.
-He retired after 22 years of piloting 305 English Channel swimmers from 32 different countries.
+He retired after 25 years of piloting from 1984 to 2008.
+During this time he piloted 305 English Channel swimmers (83 solo crossings) from 32 different countries.
 He piloted a breaststroke solo in 23 hours and 55 minutes and a number of disabled swimmers, paraplegic and multi-amputees, on both solo and relay swims.
 He has piloted Eric Johnson on his France-to-England record and both Michael Read and Kevin Murphy when they achieved their respective King of the Channel® successes.